ivanprea/AlarmClock/README.md

 - D7 to Pin 7
 - VSS to GND
 - VDD to +5V
-- V0 to a potentiometer (middle pin) for contrast adjustment (other two pins to +5V and GND)
+- V0 to a 2x5k resitors then to GND (in the schematic is a single 10k but with it it does not work, that's why i put 2x5k)
 - A (Anode, backlight) to +5V through
 - K (Cathode, backlight) to Collector of NPN 2222